 Electrocution Hazard!
 Contact with high voltage will result in death or serious injury.
 Observe general safety precautions for handling equipment using high voltage.
 Do not locate or operate mast near electrical lines, cables or other unwanted sources of electricity.
-Be sure to allow sufficient clearance on all sides of the mast to allow for side sway.
-Do not operate mast in lightning.
+Allow sufficient clearance on all sides of mast to allow for side sway.
+Do not operate mast during an electrical storm.
 Be certain electrical cables are undamaged and properly terminated.
-Always disconnect power before performing service, repair or test operations.
+Do not touch live wires.
+Follow OSHA or other national safety regulations when working near energized power lines.
+Personnel working with or near high voltages should be familiar with methods of resuscitation.